unsplash/ts-redux-finite-state-machine-example/article/index.md

 There is much more to state machines than this example demonstrates.
 However, the simple primitive of a reducer allows for all types of state machines.
 For example, ["nested state machines"](https://en.wikipedia.org/wiki/UML_state_machine#Hierarchically_nested_states) can simply be modelled as nested reducers.
 Likewise, ["parallel state machines"](https://statecharts.github.io/glossary/parallel-state.html) are just [combined reducers](https://redux.js.org/recipes/structuringreducers/usingcombinereducers).

 Our `Action` and `State` types are known as [tagged union] types.
 There are much cleaner ways of defining and using tagged union types in TypeScript, but I refrained from using them in this example for simplicity.
-At Unsplash we tend to use [unionize](https://github.com/pelotom/unionize).
+At Unsplash we tend to use [unionize].
 For example, here is how we might define the `Action` tagged union type if we were to use unionize:

 ```ts
 // actions.ts